henley-regatta/aoc2025/README.md

 termination conditions meant a long delay but having slept on it, boom, there we go first run success.
 Frustrating, but that's all down to me - it's a good, fun problem to tackle.

+* `python/day9part1.py` - I stared at this in confusion thinking there's a combinatorial trap here but... no, **part one** is essentially a repeat of yesterday's distance-finding prereq step only with Areas instead.
+Didn't stop me making a few off-by-one errors though, but then nothing *can* stop me from making those.